 And, of course, they have the support of other elephants to help them along the way.
-Despite their grossly abnormal years in confinement, elephants quickly learn to lean on one another, they learn to nurture and be nurtured.
+Despite their grossly abnormal years in confinement, elephants quickly learn to lean on one another, to nurture and be nurtured.
 It is their true nature.
-They help each other as they struggle, celebrate together in the joys of life and honor one another when they need to step away for some alone time.
-These are friendships, true and uninhibited, happily willing to sacrifice self-comforts to ensure the well-being of another.
+They help each other as they struggle, celebrate together in the joys of life, and honor one another when they need to step away for some alone time.
+These are friendships, true and uninhibited, among individuals happily willing to sacrifice self-comforts to ensure the well-being of another.

 Elephants are the epitome of what it means to be a friend.
 And when they are given space and choice, every elephant finds their place within the herd.
 In a true sanctuary, these friendships will never be taken away from them.
 Once they form these unbreakable bonds, they are able to remain family for the rest of their lives.

 EVERY ELEPHANT DESERVES THE CHANCE TO TRULY LIVE THEIR LIFE

-The physical and emotional healing process, that we have seen time and time again, is how we know that sanctuary works and that it is the most positive alternative for elephants in captivity.
-The combination of a more natural life, the ability to choose, compassionate care and the companionship of other elephants encourages a journey of introspection, where elephants rediscover themselves and what it means to be an elephant.
+The physical and emotional healing process that we have seen time and time again, demonstrates that sanctuary works and that it is the most positive alternative for elephants in captivity.
+The combination of a more natural life, the ability to choose, compassionate care, and the companionship of other elephants encourages a journey of introspection, where elephants rediscover themselves and what it means to be an elephant.

-Elephants at sanctuary have shown us that even the most damaged can recover, that our actions do not define who we really are and that it is OK to hurt and struggle because life is about balance, and with an open heart, unbridled joy is just around the corner.
+Elephants at sanctuary have shown us that even the most damaged can recover, that our actions do not define who we really are, and that it is okay to hurt and struggle, because life is about balance.
+And with an open heart, unbridled joy is just around the corner.
 Elephant Sanctuary Brazil exists to provide a secure space that gives elephants a chance at this life.